the-hare/edgar/README.md

 # edgar

 A basic tool for performing technical Analysis on financial instruments.
 So far, the emphasis will be on
-- stock market trading
+* stock market trading
-- algorthmic, automated trading
+* algorthmic, automated trading
-- using the Interactive Brokers (www.interactivebrokers.com) trading platform
+* using the Interactive Brokers (www.interactivebrokers.com) trading platform

+This tool uses the Pedestal Webapplication framework.
+Http service code will be at ***src/edgar/service.clj*** (with tests at ***test/edgar/service_test.clj***).
+To configure logging see config/logback.xml.
+By default, the app logs to stdout and logs/.
+To learn more about configuring Logback, read its [documentation](http://logback.qos.ch/documentation.html).
+And [other examples](https://github.com/pedestal/samples).

 ## Prerequisites